Assaulted at Work Claims

 We are a claims management company regulated by the Financial Conduct Authority.

-Working in a prison can be a demanding and dangerous job.
-The prison service has a legal duty to ensure that all employees are safe in the workplace, but accidents and injuries are common among prison officers.
+The prison service has a legal duty of care to ensure that all employees are safe in the workplace, but accidents and injuries are common among prison officers.
+If you were injured due to negligence, you may be eligible to make a prison officer compensation claim.

 If you would like to speak to a legal adviser about making a claim, call free on 0800 470 0474 or click here to request a call back.